Kfollen93/memories/README.md

 - <a href="https://rubygems.org/gems/jquery-rails">jquery-rails</a>
 - <a href="https://rubygems.org/gems/simple_form">simple_form</a>

-### Future Plans

- I love traveling, and having a digital photo gallery website that I created is something that I would actually use.
-Therefore, it is possible in the future that I will fully deploy and host this website.
-There are a few things that I need to do first such as switching from SQLite3 to PostgreSQL in order to be able to deploy to Heroku.
-In addition to this, I would want to remove the no longer supported Paperclip gem, and implement Rails' Active Storage in connection with Amazon's S3 as a storage bucket for the pictures.

 ## How the Memory Website Works:

 1. Begin by signing up if you are new, or sign in if you are a returning user.